-When it comes to fashion over the last 15 years it has been re-using these symbols and as a result it has become a school example for globalisation, not just through cultures but also through time.
+When it comes to fashion over the last 15 years it has been re-using these symbols and as a result, it has become a school example for globalization.
+Not just through cultures but also through time.
 By citing from prior periods and foreign cultures, repeating trends from the past, fashion, which used to stand for renewal, has turned into a form of anti-fashion.

 But slowly the world is changing and as a result of crises, and things like the Rana Plaza disaster our values and ideas about the fashion, globalization, and mass-production start to shift.